sophiakobzar/JPyWorkSpace/README.md

-# JavaWorkSpace
+# JPyWorkSpace

-Welcome to my JavaWorkSpace!
-This repository is a collection of my Java code and projects.
+Welcome to my JPyWorkSpace!
+This repository is a collection of my Java and Python code and projects.

 ## Contents

 This repository contains:

-- Various Java codes that I've written while learning and exploring Java.
+- Various Java and Python codes that I've written while learning and exploring these languages.
-- Projects that I've worked on, showcasing my understanding and application of Java.
+- Projects that I've worked on, showcasing my understanding and application of Java and Python.

 ## Projects